 Found in Tropical and Sub Tropical Oceans and ranging in length from 30cm to 4m, Moray Eels represent an abundant and diverse group of approximately 10 genera and perhaps as much as 200 species.
-They can be seen on reefs, hiding between rocks and in holes, as displayed in image 1.
+They can be seen on reefs, hiding between rocks and in holes, as displayed in the first image on the left.
 Often with their head and about a quarter of their body visible.
 They have small circular gills, so must maintain an open mouth in order to breath, which makes them look quite menacing.

-Their bodies are scale less with the dorsal fin beginning behind their head and continuing the length of the body where it ends at the caudal and anal fin, see image 2.
+Their bodies are scale less with the dorsal fin beginning behind their head and continuing the length of the body where it ends at the caudal and anal fin, like in the second picture on the left.
 Some produce and discharge slimy mucus on the skin which can be toxic, different patterns and skin coloration usually represents a different species.

-Venturing from their daytime hiding places most come out to hunt at night as seen in image 3.
-Feeding on a variety of fish and invertebrates, cephalopods and occasionally other moray eels.
+Venturing from their daytime hiding places most come out to hunt at night, as in the third image on the left.
+Feeding on a variety of fish and invertebrates, cephalopods and occasionally other moral eels.

-Some have very sharp teeth as seen in image 4, used for tearing flesh from their prey, others, whose diet consists more of crustaceans have blunt teeth.
+Some have very sharp teeth as seen in the fourth image on the left, used for tearing flesh from their prey, others, whose diet consists more of crustaceans have blunt teeth.
 Their poor eyesight is compensated with a highly developed sense of smell and they are able to knot their body whilst attacking for agility and power.